 Please click here for further details of prescription turnaround times!

 Please note that items marked 1/1 or past the expiry date on your prescription tear-off slip, or not visible on MHOL online, are not/no longer repeat items and may be declined.
+Please use the following form to place a request for such 'acute' items that are not on/no longer on repeat prescription - acute prescription request form.

 It is important that your treatment is monitored regularly so every 6-12 months you will find a message on the computer slip asking you to make an appointment with the doctor.